Tarnowskie Góry: Industrial Revolution

 In 1788, sparking the onset of the Industrial Revolution a Newcomen atmospheric engine was imported from Wales and installed with a purpose of draining the underground waters.
 Eventually eight steam engines were used, consuming many tonnes of coal.
 To replace them, miles of adits or drainage-tunnels were cut.
 A 600-metre part of former "Fryderyk" adit is a tourist route named Black Trout Adit.
 The tunnels were cut through a solid bedrock and one of the system outlets, near Repty, became the main contributory of river Drama.

 Although Napoleonic Wars damaged and put a burden of heavy taxation on it, the town experienced another boom of growth and prosperity in the 19th century.
-In 1803 one of world's first schools of mining was initiated and, during following few decades, many new factories and businesses opened including: paper mill, iron foundry, printing shop, brewery, soap factory and natural gas production plant.
+In 1803 one of world's first schools of mining was initiated and, during following few decades, many new factories and businesses opened including: paper mill, iron foundry, printing shop, brewery, soap factory, a chemical plant and natural gas production plant.
 During that period, the town square and two main streets were paved, gas lighting illuminated the town and a sewage system was installed.
 "Górnośląska Spółka Bracka" (The Upper-Silesian Brotherhood Cooperative) was organized with its headquarters in Tarnowskie Góry; (this revolutionary institution functioned as an insurance company for miners and covered the entire Upper Silesian region with 17,821 initial members).
 In 1857 the first railroad, leading to Opole, reached the town and eight years later Warsaw–Vienna line cut-through as well.
 Throughout the next few decades, because of its strategic location, the number of railroad lines grew rapidly, and by the end of the 19th century Tarnowskie Góry was well on its way to becoming the second largest marshaling yard in Europe.
 Poles smuggled large amounts of gunpowder through the town to the Russian Partition of Poland during the January Uprising in 1863.
-In 1873 a new county was formed in the area with Tarnowskie Góry as its capital; a hospital and court building were opened soon after.